christopheranderson/pxdraw/notifications/readme.md

 Create a collection named `pixels` within a `pxdraw` database.
 All inserts/updates happening in that collection will be notified.

-To configure a different collection, please see [appsettions.Development.json](./appsettions.Development.json).
+To configure a different collection, please see [appsettings.Development.json](./appsettings.Development.json).

+* CosmosDB > DatabaseName: Name of the database where changes will occur.
+* CosmosDB > CollectionName: Name of the database where changes will occur.
+* CosmosDB > PreferredLocations: Comma separated list of [PreferredLocations](https://docs.microsoft.com/dotnet/api/microsoft.azure.documents.client.connectionpolicy.preferredlocations?view=azure-dotnet).
+* CosmosDB > Endpoint: Cosmos DB Account endpoint.
+* CosmosDB > MasterKey: Cosmos DB Account master key.

 ## Deploy instructions